qbic-pipelines/rnadeseq/docs/usage.md

 ### `--run_pathway_analysis`

-Set this flag to run pathway analysis, otherwise, this step will be skipped.
+Set this flag to run enrichment and pathway analysis, otherwise, this step will be skipped.

 ### `--pathway_adj_pval_threshold`